draftm0de/kernel.deployment/.github/actions/build-commit-tag/README.md

 # action/build-commit-tag

-Based on a given target branch calculate next version.<br>
+Calculate the next version based on the given target branch.<br>
 The target branch is extracted into
 - Prefix
 - Major